vnali/studio-plugin-docs/README.md

 Delete other user episodes | *studio-deleteOtherUserEpisodes-[PodcastUID]* | Can delete other user episodes of the specified podcast.
 Import episodes by URL | *studio-importEpisodeByRSS-[PodcastUID]* | Import episodes from RSS.
 Import episodes by Asset index | *studio-importEpisodeByAssetIndex-[PodcastUID]* | Set settings for importing episodes for specified podcast.
-View not published RSS | *studio-viewPublishedRSS-[PodcastUID]* | View published RSS for specified podcast -Skip this permission check by enabling $allowAllToSeeRSS podcast setting-.
+View not published RSS | *studio-viewPublishedRSS-[PodcastUID]* | View published RSS for specified podcast -Skip this permission check by enabling 'Allow All to see published RSS' for that podcast-.
 View published RSS | *studio-viewNotPublishedRSS-[PodcastUID]* | View not published RSS for specified podcast.

 ## Other Features